Happy National Nurses Month from TAGNOS!

-It’s a time for us to take a step back and recognize the great contributions nurses provide for the betterment and health of our society.
-There are 4 million registered nurses in America alone who give us reason to celebrate this week from May 6, ending on May 12th - Florence Nightingale's birthday, the founder of modern nursing, but for the whole month of May.
+It’s time to take a step back and recognize the great contributions nurses provide for the betterment and health of society.
+There are 4 million registered nurses in America alone who give us reason to celebrate not just this week from May 6, ending on May 12th - Florence Nightingale's birthday, the founder of modern nursing, but for the whole month of May.

 Nurses: Focused on Preventative Medicine, Wellness and Illness Care